Andy Abraham: Eurovision 2008

 On 1 March 2008, Abraham won Eurovision – Your Decision 2008, the UK selection for the Eurovision Song Contest 2008, held on 24 May 2008, with his song "Even If".
 He was selected as a wild card in Eurovision – Your Decision by Terry Wogan and won the contest in a sing-off with favourite Michelle Gayle through a public vote.
 As one of the 'Big 4' countries, UK automatically qualified for the final on 24 May 2008.
 In the final, Abraham performed second following Romania and preceding Albania.
 He came last with only 14 points.
 Following Eurovision tie-breaking rules, the United Kingdom was placed last overall as it had fewer 12-point votes than Germany and fewer 10-point votes than Poland.

 In April 2015, Abraham appeared on stage in the musical Godspell.
 The show concluded in May.

 Personal life

-Andy is married to Denise and has two children named Tara and Jacob.
+Andy is married and has two children named Tara and Jacob.

 Andy returned to working as a binman during the second UK COVID Lockdown and mentioned this in an interview with Metro in November 2020.
 Detailing the reason why he returned to non-performing forms of work, he said: ‘It’s early mornings, it’s a little bit of helping the community, it’s keeping busy myself, because, as you well know, there is no live work whatsoever out there because of the restrictions.’